Picture from the Evening Star – 31st December 1942.

 H.M.S.
 ‘Avenger’ 15th November 1942.

 H.M.S.
 ‘Avenger’ was built by the Sun Shipbuilding & Drydock Company, Chester, Pennsylvania.
 She was originally launched in November 1940 as an American motor passenger liner ‘Rio Hudson’.
 She was loaned to the UK under the Lend-Lease programme.
 Within a year H.M.S.
 ‘Avenger’ was renovated for the Royal Navy, and converted to an auxiliary aircraft carrier with the capacity to carry 15 aircraft.
 On the 22nd October 1942, H.M.S ‘Avenger’ left Clyde, Scotland to take part in Operation Torch – the Allied Invasion of North Africa.
-After leaving North Africa to start her journey home, H.M.S ‘Avenger’ was hit by one torpedo, by the German submarine U-155 (Kapitanleutnant Adolf Piening) at 3.20am, west of Gibraltar.
+After leaving North Africa to start her journey home, H.M.S ‘Avenger’ was hit by one torpedo, from the German submarine U-155 (Kapitanleutnant Adolf Piening) at 3.20am, west of Gibraltar.
 The torpedo ignited her bomb load and blew out the centre section of the ship.
 She was sunk in less then 3 minutes – 516 lives lost, 12 were rescued.